 “You got a heart of glass, got a heart of stone.
 Just you wait til I get you home.” – Pet Shop Boys, West End Girls

-With their classic Parallel Lines album celebrating its 40th anniversary this month, Blondie have announced a new EP containing a “sonic saga” of six distinct versions of its – and their – signature 45, Heart Of Glass.
-Set for October 23 release, the “deluxe” (i.e. expensive) extended play explores the song’s evolution from scratchy embryonic demo recordings to singular chart dominator.
+Heart Of Glass became the first of six UK chart-toppers for the band, and La Harry herself says it’s the song she‘s most proud of writing, along with 1980‘s Rapture (naturally).
+With their classic Parallel Lines album celebrating its 40th anniversary, Blondie have announced a new EP containing a “sonic saga” of six distinct versions of its – and their – signature 45, Heart Of Glass.
+Set for October 23 release, the “deluxe” (i.e. a bit expensive) extended play explores the song’s evolution from scratchy embryonic demo recordings to singular chart dominator.

 When they emerged in 1974 from an embryonic incarnation called the Stilettos/Stillettoes (the spelling seemingly fluctuated), Blondie were initially dismissed by fellow New York punk scenesters.
 They were too kitsch, too pop, and Debbie Harry too much of a heart-stopping bombshell (Patti Smith, the cross-eyed one with the bird’s nest hair hissed at the platinum blonde one to “get the fuck out of rock ’n’ roll”); their aesthetic of ironic camp glamour didn’t chime with the earnest art punk of downtown Manhattan.
 However, Blondie had the last laugh, soon outgrowing the Lower East Side scene to become the biggest far-from-overnight sensation of the late 1970s.